Ecwid/ecwid-api-docs/README.md

 # Changelog

+## August 7, 2018

+Added new read-only field for getting product information in Ecwid REST API – `isSampleProduct`.
+It indicates whether a product was created automatically when Ecwid store was created (`true`), or manually by a merchant or via API (`false`).
+[Learn more](https://developers.ecwid.com/api-documentation/products)

 ## August 3, 2018

 Added sale price settings and sale price data for products to the Ecwid REST API.